JohnCoene/firebase/docs/storage.md

 The button to upload is only rendered if the user is logged in.
 The button triggers to `upload_file` method that uploads a file from the disk.
+To this method we also pass the name of the input we want to set to capture the response.

-We then retrieve and print the result of the upload with the `get_response` method.
+Below we set the response of the upload to `up` so we can pick up the response with `input$up`.

 Note that you can set `response` to `FALSE` if you do not want to retrieve the results.